madgik/exareme2/documentation/algorithms-user-guide.md

 #### Algorithm flow

-The algorithm flow coordinates local and global computations, as well as the exchange of data between nodes.
-We can write the algorithm flow as a python function `run` that calls `mean_local` on all local nodes and then calls `mean_global` on the global node, passing the results of the local computations.
+The algorithm flow coordinates local and global computations, as well as the exchange of data between workers.
+We can write the algorithm flow as a python function `run` that calls `mean_local` on all local workers and then calls `mean_global` on the global worker, passing the results of the local computations.

 ```python
 def run(all_data):